computational-psychology/hrl/docs/templates/eyetracking.md

         el_tracker.exitCalibration()
 ```

-The colours here are intensities in the same `[0.0, 1.0]` scale as everywhere
+The colors here are intensities in the same `[0.0, 1.0]` scale as everywhere
 else in `HRL`, so the calibration targets go through the same gamma correction
 as the stimuli.
 That is the payoff of routing them through `HRL` instead of
 letting `pylink` draw directly.